A Lion Returns: Release

 The film premiered at the Gold Coast Film Festival on 22 April 2020.
 The film opened in theatres in Australia on 5 November.

 Reception

 Erin Free of FilmInk called the film a "volatile, extraordinarily well-crafted treatise on the dangers of extremism, and how the bonds with the ones that you love can bring it undone", a "mini-miracle of local filmmaking" and an "excellent piece of cinema outside of its incredible production history."
 Free also praised the performances, calling them "uniformly excellent", and wrote that Caradee "displays a resolute command of his material from beginning to end".

 Sandra Hall of The Sydney Morning Herald rated the film 4 stars out of 5 and wrote that while the script is "probably too verbose" and largely "predictable", the film's story is "told with such conviction" and the actors "pack" their dialogue with "such a charge that there’s a wealth of family history in every word."

+Awards and nominations

+A Lion Returns was nominated for the 2020 AACTA Award for Best Indie Film in the 10th AACTA Awards.